 Arizona Desert Weavers and Spinners Guild, Inc. is a 501 C3 corporation.
-Its purpose is to promote interest and skill in weaving and spinning by making available knowledge, instructions, training and inspiration throught workshops, exhibits, public meetings and other activities.
+Its purpose is to promote interest and skill in weaving and spinning by making available knowledge, instructions, training and inspiration through workshops, exhibits, public meetings and other activities.

 We represent Central Phoenix, Arizona and we are a member of the Arizona Federation of Weavers and Spinners Guilds.